zkyntu/UnLanedet/README.md

 <br>

 ## What's New
+* <font size=3> [2025-05-14] We release v3 version.
+In this version, we support BezierNet, a parameter-based method.
 * <font size=3> [2025-05-07] We support SRLane, a high-performance model with fast inference speed.
 Training on the custom dataset is provided in the advanced usage.
 * <font size=3> [2025-04-24] We support distributed training (DDP) and provide the CLRNet-R50 model.
 * <font size=3> [2025-03-12] We release the v2 version.
 In this version, we add the VIL100 dataset and the ADNet-VIL100 model and provide the [fps testing tool](./tools/test_speed.py).
 In the future, we will add O2SFormer, keypoint-based methods, and parameter-based methods.
 Stay tuned.